 This diary, kept in Cambridge, Mass., contains sporadic entries by Walter Woodman about the weather, visits with friends and family, and his children's illnesses and activities.

 Included are the marriage certificate of Walter Woodman and Mary Weston Woodman and Walter Woodman's passport.

 Anna Cutler Woodman's personal correspondence consists primarily of letters from Mary Sanger about Mary Woodman Mattison, her death, and her husband and children.

 These diaries, kept in Cambridge, Mass., contain daily entries by Anna Cutler Woodman describing visits with friends and family, weather, the activities of her children, births, weddings, illnesses, deaths, and other subjects.

 Miscellaneous papers, 1882-1899

-This folder has been removed from the collection and is stored onsite.
+Some items in this folder have been removed from the collection and are stored onsite.
 See the Curator of Art for more information.

 This small notebook contains memoranda by Anna Cutler Woodman about the activities and sayings of her children.